-"I imagined myself to be a grown man for this song, addicted to porn and trolling the internet for a fight," says Kinnie Starr about "Gotta Do Something," the first single released from upcoming album, Feed the Fire.
+"I imagined myself to be a grown man for this song, addicted to porn and trolling the internet for a fight," says Kinnie Starr about "Gotta Do Something," the first single released from her 2018 album, Feed the Fire.

 Starr, an avowed lover of language, returns with her unique blend of conscious hip hop and groove driven pop.
 It's an album that comes out of much reflection done in the aftermath of a taxi cab collision that resulted in a brain injury.
 Her road to recovery deepened her interest in the nature of communication in an era where immediacy is king and anxiety disorders rise alongside extroversion and "urgent" digital chatter.